pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ### Author Submission

-Once you are ready to make a submission, click ‘New Submission’ on your user dashboard.
+Once you are ready to make a submission, click **New Submission** on your user dashboard.

 ![](./assets/learning-omp_role-specific-workflow_auth-subm-1.png)